 CEO statement on sustainability

-Geberit has been a member of the UN Global Compact since October 2008 and is engaged in the area of environmental protection, responsible labour practices, human rights and the prevention of corruption.
-We provide customers, employees, investors and other interested parties with information on our sustainability goals and performances in a transparent manner.
-This year’s report is once again prepared in accordance with the GRI G4 guidelines and fulfills the "comprehensive" transparency grade.
-The Communication on Progress UN Global Compact (COP) on 2016 can be found at www.geberit.com > Company > Sustainability > UN Global Compact.
+Geberit has been a member of the UN Global Compact since 2008 and is engaged in the area of environmental protection, responsible labour practices, human rights and the prevention of corruption.
+We provide information on our sustainability goals and performances in a transparent manner and in accordance with the GRI Standards’ “Comprehensive” reporting option as defined by the Global Reporting Initiative (GRI).
+The Communication on Progress UN Global Compact for the financial year 2019 is available at www.geberit.com > Company > Sustainability > UN Global Compact.